Healthcare and Medicines Advertising Policy

 - Close-up shots of specific body parts through actions such as pinching fat

-# 2.4.2 Manual Therapy
+# 2.4.2 Manual therapies

-Physical techniques (e.g., joint mobilization, spinal stretching) used to treat musculoskeletal problems or support posture and recovery.
+Physical techniques (e.g. joint mobilization, spinal stretching) used to treat musculoskeletal problems or support posture and recovery.

-- Prohibited examples:
+Prohibited examples:

 - Claims without any regulatory path